Tonyslogic/comparetout-doc/README.md

 Multiple hybrid string inverters are quite tricky in the real world.
 Please get professional advice before having more than one inverter attached to you home.

 #### Solar Panels
 Solar panels are connected to inveter ports (MPPT -- Maximum Power Point Tracking).
 To distinguish different strings a name is needed.
 The number of panels in a string and the maximim power output is needed.
 When a panel (string) is fully configured the monthly generation is shown at the bottom of the screen.
+A usage with panels, but no generation data is not eligible for comparison.

 ![PanelOverview](./images/PanelOverview.png)